morinaltin/tv-programs-scheduler/README.md

 #### When to Use

-- Large instances (> 500 programs)
+- When you want to maximize raw program scores without penalties
-- When time is limited
+- Testing upper bound of achievable score (ignoring switches and genre diversity)
-- When near-optimal solution is acceptable
+- Large instances where you need fast solutions
-- For quick prototyping and testing
+- Scenarios where channel switching and genre diversity are not important

 ---